 Any time you're wearing a mask now, it should be a double mask, Dr. Nash says.
 Her recommendation comes in response to variants of the coronavirus, which spread more easily.

 "A double mask will provide more of a physical barrier to prevent you from spewing out viral particles and those particles from penetrating the mask to get to you," she says.

 With variants that are more easily transmissible, fewer viral particles are needed to cause infection, and so the more layers between you and the air, the better.

-Indeed, the Centers for Disease Control and Prevention (CDC) recommend double-masking as one highly effective way to achieve a tighter fit on your face, which its research shows can greatly reduce COVID exposure.
+Indeed, the CDC recommend double-masking as one highly effective way to achieve a tighter fit on your face, which its research shows can greatly reduce COVID exposure.
 (Wear a surgical mask closer to your face, with a cloth mask over top.)

 There are other ways to make sure your mask is nice and tight, though, per the CDC: Knot the ear loops and tuck in the sides of your surgical mask, or add a mask fitter or nylon covering over top of your mask to secure it.